precice/tutorials/elastic-tube-1d/README.md

 ![Elastic tube animation](images/tutorials-elastic-tube-1d-animation.gif)

-{% include warning.html content= "The cpp and python solvers lead to different results.
-Please consider the Python results as the correct ones and refer to this [open issue](https://github.com/precice/elastictube1d/issues/41) for more insight" %}
+{% include warning.html content= "The C++ and Python solvers lead to different results.
+Please consider the Python results as the correct ones and refer to this [open issue](https://github.com/precice/tutorials/issues/195) for more insight.
+Contributions are particularly welcome here." %}

 ## Post-processing